 The Fitness Marshall features an array of carefully curated videos and has cultivated a friendly online community.
 It allows you to create your perfect workout, combining videos for a warm-up, main exercise, and cool down.

 Marshall skyrocketed into influencer stardom when he created a dance workout to Meghan Trainor’s song ‘Me Too’ in 2016.
 The video was shared by the singer, and the rest is history.

-His choreography work doesn’t stop at YouTube.
-Pre-COVID, he travelled on tour and delivered ‘Cardio Concerts’, where fans congregated to complete real-life sessions.
+His choreography work doesn’t stop at YouTube either.
+He’s also travelled on tour, delivering ‘Cardio Concerts’, for which fans congregate for real-life fitness sessions.